 - Filling annual returns with CR

-Please noted the above documents and requirements we have discussed in order for successful registration and maintenance for your branch office in Hong Kong.
+Please note the above documents and requirements we have discussed in order for successful registration and maintenance for your branch office in Hong Kong.

-Subsidiary company and representative office are the two other options available for foreign companies to set up their presence in Hong Kong.
+Subsidiary companies and representative offices are the two other options available for foreign companies to set up their presence in Hong Kong.
 Deciding on which one is the best fit for your foreign company should be well examined in the scope of your company goals as well.

 Wish to explore other options for doing business in Hong Kong?
-BBCIncorp’s dedicated support team is always willing to help you for practical advice based on your business demand and circumstances!
+BBCIncorp’s dedicated support team is always willing to help you with practical advice based on your business demand and circumstances!